 Father Tondré and son Joe Alarid, both steeped in California’s agricultural history, founded Tondré Wines with the vision to produce a limited production, world-class Pinot Noir from their vineyard, Tondré Grapefield.
 Tondré Grapefield was planted in 1997 on six and half acres in the heart of the Santa Lucia Highlands appellation.
 It now has seven blocks for an accumulation of one hundred acres dedicated to Pinot Noir grape vines.

-Fairview Ranch is located in the heart of the Santa Lucia Highlands, southeast of McIntyre Vineyard and just northwest of Gary’s Vineyard.
+KW Ranch is located in the heart of the Santa Lucia Highlands, southeast of McIntyre Vineyard and just northwest of Gary’s Vineyard.
 Planted to both Pinot Noir and Syrah in 2000 by Kirk Williams, the site features a well-exposed, gently-rolling hillside with gravely loam soils.
-Wines from Fairview tend to be intense and highly aromatic.
+Wines from KW Ranch tend to be intense and highly aromatic.